Senior Dogs ...

 Older dogs have a decreased ability to fight disease, creating the potential for health problems ranging from infections to cancer.
 For example, genetic differences have been identified that determine which geriatric dogs will get kidney disease and which ones will remain healthy.
 These conditions are perilous enough to a younger body, but can spell debilitation or death to an older animal.
 Providing your senior dog with specific functional nutrients can help enhance and balance his immune systems’ function.

-Based on "Canine Nutrigenomics - The New Science of Feeding Your Dog for Optimum Health" by Dr Dodds and Diana Laverdure, the following additional foods for inclusion in your seniors' diet should be considered:
+Based on "Canine Nutrigenomics - The New Science of Feeding Your Dog for Optimum Health" (Amazon) by Dr Dodds and Diana Laverdure, the following additional foods for inclusion in your seniors' diet should be considered:

 - Apples: protect the heart, block diarrhoea, improve lung capacity, cushion joints;